-Can a K-pop concert broker Korean peace? - BBC News
+The K-pop concert seeking to broker Korean peace

 Korean acts are already hugely popular across Asia, and have an increasing following worldwide.

-And despite their heavily controlled lives, many North Koreas are reportedly huge fans of South Korea's music and other cultural imports such as soap operas, which are often smuggled in.
+And despite their heavily controlled lives, many North Koreans are reportedly huge fans of South Korea's music and other cultural imports such as soap operas, which are often smuggled in.

 - The North Korea crisis in 300 words